wp-plugins/gotmls/readme.txt

 = Why should I register? =

-If you register on [GOTMLS.NET](http://gotmls.net/) you will have access to new definitions of New Threats and added features like automatic removal and patches for specific security threats and vulnerabilities like old versions of timthumb and brute force attaks on wp-login.
+If you register on [GOTMLS.NET](http://gotmls.net/) you will have access to new definitions of New Threats and added features like automatic removal and patches for specific security threats and vulnerabilities like old versions of timthumb and brute-force attacks on wp-login.php.
 Otherwise, this plugin only scans for "Potential Threats" on your site, it would then be up to you to identify the good from the bad and remove them accordingly.

 = Why can't I automatically remove the "Potential Threats" in yellow? =